Andruew Tang

 Andruew Tang You Liang (born 28 February 1989) is a Singaporean professional wrestler.
 He is the co-founder and head coach of Singapore Pro Wrestling, where he also performs as a wrestler under the ring name "The Statement" Andruew Tang.
-He is the first Singaporean professional wrestler and the current SPW Southeast Asian Champion.
-Tang is a record five-time SPW SEA Champion and is also the championship's longest reigning with a record of 862 days in his fourth reign.
+He is the first Singaporean professional wrestler.
+Tang is a record five-time and SPW Southeast Asian Champion and is also the championship's longest reigning with a record of 862 days in his fourth reign.
 Tang frequents the Japanese wrestling scene, and has primarily performed for Gatoh Move Pro Wrestling while also appearing on multiple promotions including NJPW, Dragon Gate and Gleat.

 Early life

 Tang was born in Singapore on 28 February 1989.
 At the age of 12, Tang watched pro wrestling for the first time and fell in love with it.
 Tang would decide that he wanted to become a professional wrestler, however he struggled as professional wrestling was nonexistent in Singapore.
 Tang would serve in the Singapore Armed Forces, where he would be selected for Officer Cadet School.